-Currently, I’ve been making a ‘family’ smoothie in the attempt to get lots of good probiotics into my kids who either can’t swallow pills or won’t eat many probiotic rich foods.
-Each of my kids has some minor health complaint that could be greatly benefitted by consuming more beneficial life giving bacteria.
+Currently, I’ve been making a ‘family’ smoothie in the attempt to get lots of good probiotics into my kids who either can’t swallow pills or won’t eat many probiotic-rich foods.
+Each of my kids has some minor health complaint that could be greatly benefited by consuming more beneficial life-giving bacteria.
 Smoothies make a great conduit for an extra nutritional punch.
 Probiotics are beneficial bacteria that promote ‘life’ within our inner ecosystems.

 - 2 cups or more raw milk or coconut milk

 - 2 cups frozen organic fruit (such as mango, peach, pineapple - a sweeter fruit, if using a less sweet fruit, you may want to add a touch of raw honey)

 - 2 raw pastured egg yolks, or more if desired

 - 1 tablespoon high-quality flax seed oil (for omega 3, 6 & 9)